melisgl/journal/README.md

        (values-list ,return-values))))
 ```

+This is basically how recording works.
+When replaying events from a
+previous run, the return values of `BODY` can be checked against the
+recorded ones, or we may return the recorded values without even
+running `BODY`.

+In summary, we can produce selective execution traces by wrapping
+code in `JOURNALED` and use those traces for various purposes.
+The
-The Journal library is this idea taken to its logical conclusion.
+Journal library is this idea taken to its logical conclusion.

 <a id="x-28JOURNAL-3A-40JOURNAL-FEATURES-20MGL-PAX-3ASECTION-29"></a>
 ## 5 Distinguishing features